 Robert’s inspirational design was built to an exceptionally high standard: “a solid, handsome structure”; beautiful in its simplicity, with “all parts of the distillery rated in correct proportion to each other”.
 Several of the Harveys' progressive innovations were later taken on by the rest of the industry.
 The testament to their vision is that today the distillery is exactly the same as Robert designed it, and with most of the original machinery still in use.

 Broad, saddle-leather belts drive the arcane Boby mill*, elevators and barley weighing machines with their hypnotic musical rhythm.
 The glorious open-top mash tun (mash is believed to be a corruption of maceration) is the biggest of the three still in use in Scotland.
 Like a giant porridge, barley mixes with soft Islay water in a devil’s cauldron.
 Unlike much of today’s industrialised whisky processes, this is a slower, more gentle way of extracting sugars from the grist.
 It takes time to mash at Bruichladdich the original way; there is no short cut.

-And then, the oldest working still in Scotland is our original, 130-year-old six metre wash still, with a diamond shaped base designed by the Harveys all those years ago.
 The French have a culinary saying: “it is in the oldest pots that the best soup is made”.
 We tend to agree.

 *The Boby mill is the most precision piece of kit in the set up.
 We can regulate the crushing rollers with an astonishing degree of accuracy so that each variety of barley, each terroir's produce, each harvest can be milled to precise tolerances.
 It was refurbished by the only man in the country with the expertise to do so, two weeks before he died.